thongquach/messenger/README.md

 - Phat Tran - @costelo789
 - Quang Le - @quangdle

-## Backend

-In order to start this project, you should start [messenger-api](https://github.com/tungv/messenger-api) first by:

-- Clone the repo.
-- Run `yarn dev` or `npm run dev`.
-- Make sure the api server is running on port 3000.

 ## Available Scripts

 In the project directory, you can run: